MultiX-Amsterdam/structured-data-module/assignment-structured-data.md

 In the real world, we often need to provide convincing evidence to argue that the machine learning model fits the data reasonably well, for example, using the evaluation metrics mentioned in the tutorial.
 The findings will not be convincing if the model fits the data poorly, like the dummy classifier (which always predicts “no” smell events) that we used in the tutorial.
-Smell prediction is a hard task, so do not worry too much about the low performance of the model in this assignment.
+Smell prediction is a hard task, so **do not worry too much about the low performance of the model** in this assignment.
 The assignment aims to let you do experiments and compare the results, not optimize performance.

-In addition, if you read articles (e.g., online blogs, academic papers) and take their ideas, make sure that you cite and attribute the works in your deliverable.
+If you read articles (e.g., online blogs, academic papers) and take their ideas, you need to **cite and attribute the sources** in your deliverable.
 It is essential to keep this integrity in scientific research.

-Also, generative AI is allowed in this assignment.
+Generative AI is allowed in this assignment.
-However, if you use generative AI to help you in completing this assignment, you need to mention how you use the generative AI, including the type of tasks (e.g., proofreading text, brainstorming ideas, generating code), the model that you used (e.g., ChatGPT with GPT 3.5), the dates that you use the model, and the prompts that you enter to get the generative AI to create the content.
+However, if you use generative AI to help you in completing this assignment, **you need to mention how you use the generative AI in detail**, including the type of tasks (e.g., proofreading text, brainstorming ideas, generating code), the model that you used (e.g., ChatGPT with GPT 3.5), the dates that you use the model, and the prompts that you enter to get the generative AI to create the content.
-You also need to clearly indicate which parts in the deliverable is created with the support of the generative AI.
+You also need to clearly indicate which parts in the deliverable are created with the support of generative AI.
+Create an Appendix section in the deliverable to include the above-mentioned information regarding the usage of generative AI.

-### Grading Rubric
+### Grading Rubric for the Optional Assignment

-Assessment of Learning Goal 1: Quality of describing the experiment design (45%)
+**Assessment of Learning Goal 1: Quality of describing the experiment design (45%)**
 - Excellent (9-10)
   - The experiment design is rich and clearly justified about how such design can help identify local pollution patterns.
 - Good (7-8)